tnfshcec/mython/README.md

 # PyGyat
-Python with braces.
-Because Python is awesome, but whitespace is awful.
+Python with rizz.
+Be a sigma and mog your skibidi toilet opps before they crashout.
+This language can only be used in Ohio.

-PyGyat is a Python preprosessor which translates curly brackets into indentation.
+PyGyat is a Python preprosessor which translates regular Python code into brainrot by replacing certain keywords, operators, and built in functions with iPad kid vocabulary.

 Implementation based on [Bython](https://github.com/mathialo/bython).